Experts on all the line. For a world who wants to move forward.

 Partner, Vice-President – Economic Studies

-The vice-president of economic studies and a partner since 2009, Catherine Brodeur is an agriculture economist.
-Before joining Groupe AGÉCO in 2001, she was an analyst at the Financière agricole du Québec.
+The vice-president of economic studies and a partner since 2008, Catherine Brodeur is an agriculture economist.

-A leading expert in agricultural economy and policies, Catherine is recognized for her acute project design skills, critical sense and strategic thinking to support organizations in the agri-food sector.
-She has focused her career on economic and political analysis in the agri-food sector, the collective marketing of agricultural products, international trade and the energy issue.
+A leading expert in agricultural economy and policies and a noted speaker, Catherine is recognized for her acute project design skills, critical sense and strategic thinking to support organizations in the agri-food sector.
+She has focused her career on economic and political analysis in the agri-food sector, the collective marketing of agricultural products and international trade.

 Jean-Michel Couture, M.Sc.